michaelbzhu/mnist_flow_matching/README.md

 Goal: compare different architectures on generating images from the MNIST dataset using flow matching

-take the scaffolding code from [MIT's Introduction to Flow Matching and Diffusion Models course](https://diffusion.csail.mit.edu/)
+scaffolding/utility code from [MIT's Introduction to Flow Matching and Diffusion Models course](https://diffusion.csail.mit.edu/)
 - credit to [Peter E. Holderrieth](https://www.peterholderrieth.com/) and [Ezra Erives](https://eerives.me/)

 architectures to compare: